Toby Alderweireld: Personal life

 Alderweireld married Shani Van Mieghem in Ekeren, Antwerp on 19 June 2015.
 They had their first child Ayla born in September 2018.
 His son Jace was born in February 2020.

+In 2025, Alderweireld took part in the fifth season of the Belgian editon of the reality singing competition series The Masked Singer, performing as Oehoe the Owl and being unmasked in the third episode.